artkeller/ESP32StartupErrorAnalyzer/src/README.md

 ---

 ## License
-This library is open-source and released under the [CC0 1.0 Universal license].
+This library is open-source and released under the [CC0 1.0 Universal].

 ---